-From the expression z=x+y above, we can calculate the value of z to be 11.
+From the example above, you can calculate the total to be 11.

-Variable can have short names (like x and y) or more descriptive names (age, sum, totalvolume).
+Identifiers can be short names (like x and y), or more descriptive names (age, sum, totalVolume).

 After the declaration, the variable is empty (it has no value).

 To assign a value to the variable, use the equal sign:

 You can also assign a value to the variable when you declare it:

 In the example below, we create a variable called carName and assign the value "Volvo" to it.